 - Laying boards

 - Knife or edge-trimmer

-We stock all the products you need to lay turf, to view our range click here!
+We stock most of the products you need to lay turf, to view our range click here!

 How To Lay Your Turf?

 Laying turf is easy as long as you follow a simple logical process, starting at the edge and working inwards.

 1: Start from an outside edge – and lay the first strip widthways slightly overlapping the boundary (you can trim this back when you have finished).
 Press carefully to make good soil contact but without squashing the turf.

 2: Continue lying adjacent pieces until you have completed the first row of turf along an entire edge.